Møller–Plesset perturbation theory: Alternative formulation

 Obviously, with this alternative formulation, the Møller–Plesset theorem does not hold in the literal sense that EMP1 ≠ 0.
 The solution of the zeroth-order MP equation is the sum of orbital energies.
 The zeroth plus first-order correction yields the Hartree–Fock energy.
 As with the original formulation, the first non-vanishing perturbation correction beyond the Hartree–Fock treatment is the second-order energy.
 To reiterate, the second- and higher-order corrections are the same in both formulations.

-Use of Møller–Plesset perturbation methods
+Methods

 Second (MP2), third (MP3), and fourth (MP4) order Møller–Plesset calculations are standard levels used in calculating small systems and are implemented in many computational chemistry codes.
 Higher level MP calculations, generally only MP5, are possible in some codes.
 However, they are rarely used because of their cost.